 disagreed over the proper name for God.
 Yisrayl became the High Priest of the new group and is

 assisted by elders, and male and female deacons.
 They celebrate the various

 Jewish feast days specified in Leviticus 23.
 They also celebrate two additional

 ministers.
-They have about 100 followers living at their headquarters.
+They had about 100 followers living at their Texas headquarters.